Guidance for the student pregnancy, maternity, paternity and adoption policy

 Health and Safety

-A risk assessment form should be completed for students who have declared a pregnancy.
-If you require further advice please contact your Department Safety Officer.
+A risk assessment form should be completed for students who have disclosed a pregnancy.
+A copy of the completed assessment should be attached or stored with the Pregnancy and Maternity Support Plan.
+If you require further advice please contact your Department Safety Officer or the Health and Safety Services webpages.

 Leave of absence procedures